symfony/symfony-docs/setup/homestead.rst

 The ``projects/`` directory on your PC is now accessible at ``/home/vagrant/projects`` in the Homestead environment.

-After you've done this, configure the Symfony application in the Homestead
+After you have done this, configure the Symfony application in the Homestead
 configuration:

 .. code-block:: yaml